pjdevs/pjdevs.github.io/content/alka.md

 ALKA was my first multiplayer game programming experience and my first Unreal Engine project at the same time.
 I had to learn the basics of the engine in a short pre-production period to be ready and efficient during the production.
 Moreover, programming a multiplayer game increases the complexity of development.
 As a first time, it was a challenge to have the Client/Server/RPC mindset.
 This was very instructive and I learned various things on Unreal Engine and networking inside of it.

-In particular, as part of my work, I had to make sure that every spawning, dropping, inventory like states (how much currencies in the lab? how much on each player?) and events (my currency count changed, I dropped currencies inside the lab, ...) were properly replicated across all client and on the coherent one the server.
+In particular, as part of my work, I had to make sure that every spawning, dropping, inventory like states (how much currencies in the lab? how much on each player?) and events (my currency count changed, I dropped currencies inside the lab, ...) were properly replicated across all client and in a coherent state one the server.
 Indeed, P2P was even harder because you have to keep in mind that the server is also a client/player.

 Eventually, I am now confident about getting involved in a new mutliplayer project if needed!